ggcr/TinyEmo/README.md

 ### Metric Projector inference on Emotion6 dataset

-In the scripts section we provide the data and the script to evaluate on Emotion6 (see [eval_Emotion6.sh](https://github.com/ggcr/TinyEmo/projector_mps/scripts/eval_Emotion6.sh)).
+In the scripts section we provide the data and the script to perform inference on Emotion6 (see [eval_Emotion6.sh](https://github.com/ggcr/TinyEmo/blob/main/projector_mps/scripts/eval_Emotion6.sh)).

 ```
 conda activate projector_mps